1. Home

 In the context of ERP implementations, the role of the key user is often interpreted somewhat differently or more broadly.
 There, the person with the role acts as a user representative and is a driving force in the analysis, development, deployment and operation phases of a new product.
 An activity that in many companies is usually taken over by a requirements engineer, a project manager or a business analyst.

-Here you will find supplementary information from our “Smartpedia” section:
+Here you will find additional information from our “Smartpedia” section:

 Smartpedia: What is a Proxy User?